aaronaddleman/mlops_experiment/README.md

 - Coverage reports are automatically generated for each pull request
 - Coverage changes are commented on PRs
 - Historical coverage data is available on Codecov

+## GitHub Workflows

+The project uses several GitHub Actions workflows for continuous integration and testing:

+### CI/CD Pipeline (ci-cd.yml)
+- **Triggers**: On push to main/feature branches and pull requests to main
+- **Functions**: Runs tests, builds containers, checks code quality, and deploys (main branch only)
+- **Usage**: Comprehensive pipeline for full validation and deployment

+### Tests Workflow (tests.yml)
+- **Triggers**: On code changes to agent or UI, can be run manually
+- **Functions**: Runs tests and uploads coverage reports without container builds
+- **Usage**: Fast feedback on code changes during development

+### Build Test (build-test.yml)
+- **Triggers**: On push/PR to main branch, can be run manually
+- **Functions**: Validates Docker builds without running tests
+- **Usage**: Verify Docker build process works correctly

+To manually trigger a workflow:
+1. Go to the Actions tab in GitHub
+2. Select the workflow you want to run
+3. Click "Run workflow" button
+4. Select the branch and click "Run workflow"

 ## Monitoring